Violence against Women and Girls

 • The CSP, in partnership with Public Health Scotland and the Scottish Community Safety Network, will be piloting the Place Standard Tool specifically adapted to be used through the lens of community safety, focusing on VAWG and ASB issues within Carlisle Night-time economy.

-• We have jointly introduced the Walksafe app, to provide a free service to women and girls within Carlisle city centre to improve the feeling of safety.
+• We have jointly introduced the Walksafe app to provide a free service to women and girls within Carlisle city centre to improve the feeling of safety.

 • The Safer Streets Welfare Hub is situated in Carlisle’s VAWG Hot-Spot, which also incorporates partnership Welfare / VAWG patrols between Council Safer Streets Officers and Cumbria Constabulary Carlisle NPT Officers.
 Cumbria Police will be introducing a night-time operation targeting those who display and engage in predatory or inappropriate behaviour in the city centre.